-It’s more common in Caucasians of northern European descent than in other ethnic groups.
+It’s more common in people of northern European descent than in other ethnic groups.
 It occurs once in every 2,500 to 3,500 white newborns.
-Among African-Americans, the rate is one in 17,000 and for Asian-Americans, it’s one in 31,000.
+Among Black people, the rate is one in 17,000 and for Asian Americans, it’s one in 31,000.

 It is estimated that about one in 31 people in the United States carries the defective gene.
 Most are unaware and will remain so unless a family member is diagnosed with cystic fibrosis

 The disease is rare in Asia.
 The disease may be under-diagnosed and under-reported in some parts of the world.

 Men and women are affected at about the same rate.

 If you have cystic fibrosis, you lose a lot of salt through your mucus and sweat, which is why your skin can taste salty.
 Loss of salt can create a mineral imbalance in your blood, which can lead to: